efea-umich/cse-593/main-project/project.typ

 Each researcher interviewed one participant in the context-of-use where the participant typically uses their smartwatch for text entry tasks.
 The interview asked the participant to describe their typical workflow when performing text-entry tasks and used this information to ask more pointed questions.

 We conducted a semi-structured interview where each interviewer was free to decide what follow-up questions to ask about the participants smartwatch usage.
 As the interview progressed, each interviewer noted down their interpretations.
 Each interviewer also recorded any confusion or inefficiencies that occurred when participants tried to compose text, whether by tapping, swiping, or using voice commands.

 == Tasks and Procedures
 // How was consent for participation sought and administered?
 What did the task entail?
 Were participants given any prior instructions?
 What were they?
 How long did the task take on an average?
 How did you go about ensuring quality control of tasks?
-Like the pilot survey, participants were explained the purpose of the study and were told that participation was entirely voluntary and could be stopped at any time.
+Like the pilot survey, participants were told the purpose of the study and that participation was entirely voluntary and could be stopped at any time.
 Each interview started with the participant being asked to describe their smartwatch usage in the context of text-entry tasks.
 No tasks were assigned to any participant beyond attempting to use their smartwatch as they naturally would.
 We encouraged them to think aloud about any difficulties with typing or voice input.
 Interviews lasted about 20 minutes on average.

 == Participants
 // Please provide demographic information of participants: number of participants, by age, by gender, by disability if relevant for the study, by experience with task, location, any other criteria for recruitment, how they were recruited, were they given any incentives, mode of study conducted (virtual or in-person).
 How did you decide on the number of participants for your study?
-// TODO: List demographic info of your participant here
-// format: gender, age-range, virtual/in-person, experience using smartwatch, how recruited
+// format: gender, age-range, virtual/in-person, experience using smartwatch, how recruited Six one-on-one in-person contextual interviews took place.
+One interview per researcher allowed us to get a wide range of perspectives without spending too much time on interviews.
+Each participant was a direct connection (friend) of the interviewer.
+Most participants were between the ages of 18-26, with two being between 27 and 35.
+The majority of our participants were female - 4 female and 2 male, unlike our survey results.
+Everyone had at least one year of experience using their smartwatch.

-- Male, 18-26, in,person, 2 years, friend (Ryan)
+- Male, 18-26, in-person, 2 years, friend (U01)
-- Female, 18-26 (Efe)
+- Female, 18-26 (U02)
-- Male, 27-35, in-person, 1 year, friend (Hyungchan)
+- Female, 18-26, in-person, 1 year, friend (U03)
-- Female, 18-26, in-person, 1 year, friend
+- Female, 18-26, in-person, 1 year, friend (U04)
+- Male, 27-35, in-person, 1 year, friend (U05)
+- Female, 27-35, in-person, 4 years, friend (U06)

 == Results
 // Please provide detailed summary of findings.
 Consult your consolidated affinity diagram to help craft the story.